anthonymittz/java-exercises/README.md

     - getting the stdin stream
     - storing the input in a variable

-> Remains to be written
+> 3. remains to be written...